 Travel time: 2 hours

-Dresden, known as the “Florence on the Elbe”, impresses with its stunning baroque architecture.
-Worth seeing are the Zwinger Palace, the Royal Palace, the Church of Our Lady and the charming Old Town.
+Dresden, known as the “Florence of the Elbe,” captivates visitors with its impressive Baroque architecture.
+The Zwinger, the Royal Palace, the Frauenkirche, and the charming old town are all worth seeing.

 Erfurt